top of page

 ✧

-Having made my purchase I stepped back into the night, onto streets lined with orderly rows of apartment buildings and villas with lace curtains and begonias in the windows.
+Having made my purchase I stepped back into the night, onto streets lined with orderly rows of apartment buildings and villas with lace curtains and red begonias in the windows.
 A blue double bus slowly chugged up the hill.
 I looked at the faces on the bus and up at the windows of the buildings and knew that I belonged to an invisible community of people who called this corner of the city home.
 The feeling came over me even more strongly when, coming and going from school at the same time every day, I saw a familiar face on the tram or sidewalk and sensed without an outward nod or smile that the person recognized me too.

 Like the firm geometry of the brick walls that contained me in sleep and play, the city streets with their buildings, buses, and people drew the weight of the earth solidly down around me.
 Living in the Gothenburg, my feeling of home lay not mainly in the rooms in which my family ate or slept, but in the trusted places where I spent my time in the apartment complex and city beyond.
 The same, I believe, was true for each of us.
 As I cut downhill through a park on my way home from Scouts, I watched my shadow emerge and grow and slowly fade and grow again on the pavement between the glowing lamp posts.
 On approaching our building, I slowed my steps almost to a standstill, wanting to make the embrace of the city last as long as I could.